 Corrective work shall be at no additional cost to the Department.

 Smoothness Assessments.
 Assessments will be paid to or deducted from the Contractor for each sublot of high-speed mainline pavement per the Smoothness Assessment Schedule.
-Assessments will be based on the MRI of each sublot prior to performing any corrective work unless the Contractor has chosen to remove and replace the sublot.
-For sublots that are replaced, assessments will be based on the MRI determined after replacement.
+Assessments will be based on the MRI of each sublot prior to performing any corrective work unless the Contractor has chosen to remove and replace the pavement.
+For pavement that is replaced, assessments will be based on the MRI determined after replacement.

 The upper MRI thresholds for high-speed mainline pavement are dependent on the MRI of the existing pavement before construction (MRI0) and shall be determined as follows.